 Can travel start outside the UK?

-To be covered by your travel insurance policy, your travel must always start from the UK (including the Channel Islands and Isle of Man.)
+To be covered by your travel insurance policy, your travel must always start from the UK.

 What is the maximum trip duration?